 Display network advertising is a huge part of search engine advertising.
 Being able to create and find high-quality advertising imagery is crucial.
 Without a digital asset management tool, you may have to rely on locating hidden imagery within your computer or emailing a designer to ask for it.
 This can be time-consuming and is an inefficient way to store and find digital assets.
 Creating the imagery can also take longer as the creative process is less clearly defined.

 Bynder's digital asset management helps to make the creation and maintenance of SEA display campaigns more efficient.
 When display advertising imagery like banner creatives are uploaded to your digital asset management portal, you can assign tags and meta properties to the image.
-For example, if you have a range of new banner images that display your new spring clothing line, you can assign the meta-property ‘spring’ to the assets—meaning you can also find the images quicker within the asset bank by using the related keywords.
+For example, if you have a range of new banner images that display your new spring clothing line, you can assign the meta-property ‘spring’ to the assets—meaning you can also find the images quicker within the asset library by using the related keywords.
 Additionally, tags can also be added to offer more granular detail for searching.
 So, if a banner ad includes a CTA with the term ‘Buy Now’, you can add that as a tag during upload.
 Then, if at a later date, you want to see all banner ads which include the CTA ‘Buy Now’, you can search for this tag in the search bar, and your digital asset management software will provide you with all the corresponding images.

 The second way in which a digital asset management tool can help with search engine advertising is the creation of your display network advertising imagery.
 Using the creative project management module, the search engine advertiser can submit a creative brief to the design team through a workflow and assign that brief to a specific designer.
 The designer can then work on the brief and upload the banner image—or other advertising visual—to the digital asset management workflow tool.
 Once uploaded, the search engine advertiser can view the banner ad and decide whether it fits the brief that he/she previously uploaded.
 If the asset needs more work before it can be approved, the search engine advertiser can annotate the banner image to explain to the designer exactly what needs changing.
 The designer can then upload the new banner image to the workflow, and the search engine advertiser can review and approve it.
 Once it is approved, the digital asset is saved to the digital asset management portal, ready to be used by the search engine advertiser.